The Highwomen: History

 In July 2019, the Highwomen performed their first ever full live set at the 60th annual Newport Folk Festival, previewing songs from their upcoming album including "If She Ever Leaves Me", written by Shires, her husband Jason Isbell and Chris Thompkins.
 With Carlile on lead vocals, Isbell described it as "the first gay country song", which elicited applause from the audience.
 Other songs performed included "My Only Child", an ode to "suburban moms" performed by Hemby, who wrote the track with Shires and Miranda Lambert; "Loose Change", a nod to '70s country written by Morris, Daniel Layus of Augustana, and Maggie Chapman, featuring Morris on lead vocals; and "Cocktail and a Song", which was written solely by Shires in honor of her father.
 Carlile later invited the rest of the Highwomen to join her during her headlining set, where, as they originally intended, the group performed alongside other female artists including Amy Ray, Courtney Marie Andrews, Dolly Parton, Jade Bird, Judy Collins, Linda Perry, Lucy Dacus, Our Native Daughters, Sheryl Crow, The First Ladies of Bluegrass, and Yola Carter.
 Shires said the plan was always to debut their music at Newport with Dolly Parton.
 The band wore custom suits by Manuel.

 Their cover of "The Chain" by Fleetwood Mac from the soundtrack of the movie The Kitchen debuted during the film's first trailer and was officially released on August 2, 2019.
 The title track of their self-titled debut album was released on August 13, 2019.
 Written by Carlile and Shires with Jimmy Webb, the original writer of "Highwayman", the track that originally inspired the Highwomen's formation, it tells the story of various women throughout history and features guest vocals from British country soul singer Yola Carter and backing vocals from Sheryl Crow.
 The song is a classic answer song.

 The band recorded 15 songs, but only 12 tracks made it on the album.
 Songwriters included the aforementioned Jimmy Webb, Rodney Clawson, Maggie Chapman, Lori McKenna, Jason Isbell, Peter Levin, Miranda Lambert, Ray LaMontagne, among many others.
 Many of the songs flip gender roles, with additions of characters like refugee, preacher, Freedom Rider, and a healer, compared to the characters drawn by the Highwaymen songs.

 Following the release of their album, the band have infrequently performed together.
 In 2022, they performed "Somewhere Down The Road" at the Kennedy Center Honors in tribute to Amy Grant, who was one of the honorees.
 They also performed "Coal Miner's Daughter" during a tribute show on CMT following the death of Loretta Lynn, with Brittney Spencer standing in for Morris.

+In September 2025, Amanda Shires stated that the group was reuniting in the studio to work on another album together.

+In 2026, they performed at The Gorge.